idogal/tisot-blog-starter/README.md

 ### Demo

+A demo in the English language, in a LTR layout, can be visited here:

 https://ido.g.gitlab.io/idog-blog-daisyui/

-You can also refer to a production website using this template at: https://www.tisot.info/
+You can also refer to a production website using this template, in Hebrew, RTL, at: https://www.tisot.info/

 ## Technologies / Dependencies